-Figure 8: Top NULL-Columns
+Figure 11: Top NULL-Columns

-Which makes sense, since contracts who got terminated more than one year ago won’t contain data here.
-That’s why more features were created in SQL to make a connection between active and ended contracts:
+This makes sense, as contracts that have ended more than a year ago will not contain any data here.
+That is why more features have beed created in SQL to link active and closed contracts:

-A reference date was created to compare the last active year of active and ended contracts.
+A reference date was created to compare the last active year of active and terminated contracts.

 Sums and averages over the last active year were created.

-LastYear-columns were dropped in the preprocessing steps in python and replaced by lastActivYear columns.
+LastYear columns have been removed from the Python preprocessing steps and replaced with lastActivYear columns.

-In the preprocessing function other NULL values were depending of their content and dtype either
+In the preprocessing function other NULL values were depending on their content and dtype either

-Replaced by mean (e.g. mean_payoutDays)
+replaced by mean (e.g. mean_payoutDays)

-Replaced by 0 (e.g. sum_payout)
+replaced by 0 (e.g. sum_payout)

-Certain string values to avoid errors (e.g. ‘XX’ for countries and ‘None’ for terminationReasons)
+Replaced by certain string value to avoid errors (e.g. ‘XX’ for countries and ‘None’ for terminationReasons)

-Column dropped (e.g. product_code)
+column was dropped (e.g. product_code)

-In some cases, company internal feedback was needed to clarify, if the of missing values make sense and how to handle them meaningful.
+In some cases, company internal feedback was needed to clarify whether the number of missing values made sense and how to handle them meaningfully.

 Outliers

-Due to the large number of features the columns got split by their datatypes for outlier detection.
-If outliers where detected the preprocessing function got adjusted accordingly.
+Due to the large number of features the columns weresplit by their data type for outlier detection.
+If outliers were detected, the preprocessing function was adjusted accordingly.

-Depending of the columns content:
+Depending on the columns content:

-The column got dropped, because it is redundant due to new features (e.g. lastYear-columns after adding lastActivYear-columns)
+The column was dropped as new features make it redundant (e.g. lastYear-columns after adding lastActivYear-columns)

-The column got replaced by another column to avoid high correlations (e.g. sum_payout_lastActivYear by payout_ratio_lastActivYear)
+The column was replaced by another column to avoid high correlations (e.g. sum_payout_lastActivYear by payout_ratio_lastActivYear)

 Outliers were dropped (e.g. sum_claimed-columns)

-This way the top 10 numerous outlier columns got like this:
+This way the top 10 numerous outlier columns were thus pre-processed: